zubinchopra/portaldocs/portal-sdk/generated/top-extensions-nuget.md

 <a name="nuget-packages-configure-nuget-package-sources-for-development-microsoft-internal-nuget-feed"></a>
 ### Microsoft Internal NuGet Feed

-Portal SDK NuGet packages are published to the following Microsoft internal NuGet feed. `https://msazure.pkgs.visualstudio.com/DefaultCollection/_apis/packaging/Official/nuget/index.json`
-Depending on your internal build system the configuration of how to consume this feed will vary.
-For the latest guidance on consuming the above feed within your build system consult your build systems documentation.
-For those using 1ES systems see the NuGet in 1ES guide.
+Portal SDK NuGet packages are published to the Microsoft internal NuGet feed located at [https://aka.ms/portalfx/nugetfeed](https://aka.ms/portalfx/nugetfeed).
+Depending on your internal build system, the configuration of how to consume this feed will vary.
+For the latest guidance on consuming the feed within your build system, consult your build system's documentation.
+For those using 1ES systems, see the NuGet in 1ES guide located at [https://www.1eswiki.com/wiki/NuGet_in_1ES](https://www.1eswiki.com/wiki/NuGet_in_1ES).

 <a name="nuget-packages-configure-nuget-package-sources-for-development-getting-the-nuget-packages-externally"></a>
 ### Getting the NuGet packages externally

 PortalSDK NuGet packages are only published to Microsoft internal NuGet feeds.
-If you do not have access to those feeds such as the one mentioned above you will need use the Portal MSI to deliver NuGet packages to your development machines.
-This is the recommended path for third party extension developers.
+If you do not have access to feeds like the one in the previous section, use the Portal MSI to deliver NuGet packages to your development machines.
+This is the recommended path for [third party extension developers](portalfx-extensions-glossary-onboarding.md).

 Installing the Portal SDK MSI will unpack the NuGet packages to a default location of `C:\Program Files (x86)\Microsoft SDKs\PortalSDK\packages` and will setup a NuGet package source named PortalSDK that points to that location.
-Any subsequent actions performed in Visual Studio or the NuGet command line will also search the new local PortalSDK feed in program files for Portal-related NuGet packages.
+Any subsequent actions performed in **Visual Studio** or the **NuGet** command line will also search the new local PortalSDK feed in program files for Portal-related NuGet packages.

 <a name="nuget-packages-updating-your-extension-to-a-newer-version-of-the-sdk"></a>
 ## Updating your extension to a newer version of the SDK